How much does a trip to Europe cost in 2026? (full budget guide)

 So, how much does a trip to Europe cost?

 It can be surprisingly affordable or comfortably expensive — it all depends on how you travel and when you travel to Europe.
 With smart planning, Europe fits a wide range of budgets, making it one of the most flexible travel destinations in the world.
-If you’re considering destinations outside Europe, you might also want to see how much a trip to South Africa costs, especially for budget travelers.
+If you’re considering destinations outside Europe, you might also want to see how much a trip to South Africa costs, or how much a trip to Southeast Asia costs especially for budget travelers.